 The shooting left Malala in critical condition, so she was flown to a military hospital in Peshawar.
 A portion of her skull was removed to treat her swelling brain.
 To receive further care, she was transferred to Birmingham, England.

-Once she was in the United Kingdom, Malala was taken out of a medically induced coma.
+Once she was in the United Kingdom, Yousafzai was taken out of a medically induced coma.
 Though she would require multiple surgeries—including repair of a facial nerve to fix the paralyzed left side of her face — she had suffered no major brain damage.
 In March 2013, she was able to begin attending school in Birmingham.